 The Mayo Clinic overviews of individual medications are the best resource to get informed about each medication.
 We include other resources as makes sense.

 Finding the right medication dosage and hours of coverage, as well as type of medication, is extremely important.
-Expect the process of figuring out what works for you to take some time (sometimes as long as a year or more, depending upon how often you see your doctor and how you respond.)
+Expect the process of figuring out what works for you to take some time (sometimes as long as a year or more, depending upon how often you see your doctor and how you respond.).
+Dr. Dodson provides a short article on the 5 mistakes providers make when prescribing ADHD meds.

 Those who seem to be resistant to medications, or who wish to speed up the process of locating the best medication may wish to consider genetic testing with a product such as Genecept Assay.
 This particular test looks at 18 genes that are relevant in psychiatric treatment for things such as dopamine uptake, and is administered with a cheek swab.
 More details are here.